LAripping/SAPhIRE/README.md

    ​

+`-s, --nosmart` don't attempt any smart decoding.
+Useful in (rare) cases it messes up

 `-x, --expand` Specify how to spread the different tokens of each category (meaningful only in flow_print mode) Possible Values:

 * `h` for Horizontal expansion.
 This will lead to a summarized view focusing more on the flow . like: